axpogroup/AXH-SonarFish/README.md

     - data
         - labels
         - model_output
-        - intermediate
-          - videos
-          - labels
         - raw
           - videos
           - labels

-- *labeled_videos* : contains the labeled videos.
-- *labels*: this is where the output of *extract_labels_from_videos.py* is stored.
-- *model_output* : contains the output of the fish detection algorithm.
-This includes a folder for each video file containing the .csv file with the fish detections and the visual output.
+- *model_output* : Contains the output of the fish detection algorithm as video and csv.
 - *raw*: contains the raw video files.
-  - videos: contains the raw video files.
+  - videos: Contains the raw video files.
-  - labels: contains the labels video files
-- *intermediate*: cotaions the output of the *reduce_frame_rate.py* script.
-This includes a folder for each video file containing the reduced frame rate video file.

-# Continuous operation
-This is a high-level overview of the steps needed to run the continous operation.
-1. Assemble the hardware as described in [Mingle](https://mingle.axpo.com/display/HTD/System+Overview)
-2. Follow the instructions in continous_operation/raspberry_pi_setup_instructions.md to prepare the Raspberry Pi software.
-This includes installing Ubuntu, git, getting the repo, installing the requirements and setting up autostart on reboot and the watchdog.
-3. Specify the desired output directory, detector setup and other settings in continous_operation/settings.
-When establishing a new location or sonar settings be sure to adapt the settings and masks of the algorithm on a sample recording file using the algorithms interactive visual output.
-4. Reboot the system and the recording should start after 2 minutes.
-5. Monitor the recording and the outputs using the commands in continous_operation/src/controller.py.
-They should be accessible via an alias, e.g., "control check_status".

-# Running Tests
-- For now, tests have to be executed from the tests folder.
-  - This is due to the fact that the algorithm relies on relative paths, and this behaviour should be tested in the tests
-- use this to run it: ```export PYTHONPATH=${PYTHONPATH}:$(pwd); cd tests; pytest```
+  - labels: Contains the labels video files.
+If a csv with labeled fish tracks exists in this directory, they are read and displayed in the output video.
+This way videos with labeled trajectories can be generated

 # Running Locally
 - Install Requirements from requirements.txt